ChrisClems/EdgeSharp/README.md

 Future functionality on the roadmap:

-* Adapter interface to consolidate common members of PartDocument and SheetMetalDocument types so that it's easier to iterate over assemblies containing both.
+* Adapter interfaces to consolidate common members on similar types. e.g. PartDocument/SheetMetalDocument and Occurrence/SubOcurrence.
 * Offline (Solid Edge not running) property reading and writing
 * Ini file management for export settings config
 * Proper documentation generation